Likely you’ve heard the importance of good bone health to keep you active, strong and mobile throughout your entire life.

 Bone mass density is determined by the results of a bone scan conducted by a physician.
 Low bone density may develop into osteoporosis in later life.

 Low bone density and osteoporosis not only affects your bones, it can have a serious impact on your quality of life.

-Also consider that bones are responsible for red and white blood cell production.
-As people age and their bone health diminishes, it is no surprise that older people may also experience reduced energy levels, digestive problems and other issues associated with a weakening immune system.
+Also, consider that bones are responsible for red and white blood cell production.
+As people age and bone health diminishes, it is no surprise that older people may also experience reduced energy levels, digestive problems and other issues associated with a weakening immune system.

 Factors that affect bone health: